knightazura/ghost-sdk/Roadmap.md

 **Tasks**:

 * Settle on the App boilerplace, decide on v1.0 of the [Ghost-App](http://github.com/TryGhost/Ghost-App) module, and publish it to npm.
-* Add `package.json` support for themes, enabling developers to define key data about apps, and also define their own dependencies.
+* Add `package.json` support for apps, enabling developers to define key data about apps, and also define their own dependencies.
 * Roll out ACL across the Ghost admin, ensuring all objects and routes are correctly permissioned.
 * Introduce App permissions system to ensure that apps can only do the things for which they have permission.
 * Create the App UIs for installation, activation and management.